-Less than one in ten (7%) stated that they preferred living in that region/nation - suggesting that they had either relocated at that point, or had worked away from home for a while but returned out of choice.
-One in twenty (5%) said there were more jobs available in that area than where they had lived/worked in the past.
+Two in ten (19%) said there were more jobs available in that area than where they had lived/worked in the past.
+Just 3% stated that they preferred living in that area - suggesting that they had either relocated at that point, or had worked away from home for a while but returned out of choice.
+Few said that they were working in an area for better pay (3%) or for increased chance of promotion (2%).